Drawing Realistic Nose

 We're finished!
 Of course, you can change and alter this to suit whatever you are drawing.
 Keep your eyes peels for more drawing tutorials from me!

+The nose is a feature that is often overlooked by portrait artists.
 But it shouldn't be!
 If you don't get the nose quite right, the whole portrait suffers.

 I hope this tutorial has helped you in some way or another.
 I can explain how I do things all day but the basic idea of drawing is to just understand how tones flow and to train your eye to see what others don't see.